Characters: Game Of Thrones House Stark

 - Accidental Pervert: It did not end well.

-- Adaptation Dye-Job: Bran is Tully-colored in the books (red hair, blue eyes).
+- Adaptation Dye-Job: Bran is Tully-colored in the books with auburn hair and blue eyes.

 - Addictive Magic: Being a young boy who was very physically active before being paralyzed, he naturally gets very excited at his ability to Warg into Summer until he's spending hours doing it.
 Jojen warns him that doing this too much will cause him to forget he's actually human.